 I shouldn’t say it would be impossible to do, but much more work that it’s worth, even though we would love to have them for our travels.
 The back area is a waterproof bulkhead separating the lazarette.
 If we did want to put all the effort into properly welding the area to be able to put new daggerboards in we’d have to cut open the cockpit, remove engine, and go through a number of extra steps that are unfortunately not worth our time and energy.

 Before we can have our welder come out to close the area off, Matt had the unfortunate task of trying to remove the teak and clean the area out.
 Much easier said than done as those boards were shoved up there something fierce, and we’ve been using everything we had in our arsenal to get them out.
 First it was small things like a hammer and chisel, or a hammer and our pry bar, but those barely put a dent in to teak.
 Eventually we were able to track someone down in the yard that had a reciprocating saw, which allowed Matt to get the depth he needed in there to really break the wood up.
 Once he had that, everything began to cleanly fall out.

 We’ve just given the area a power wash and it should be good to go for our welder the next time we get him out here.
+To clean this boat at sea after fishing, you’ll need a salt water washdown pump to make the job easier.
 One more project knocked out!